Latest Team Rankings

 "Gary has done a great job of recognizing Austin's talent," Kyle Kafentzis told BadgerBlitz.com on Sunday.
 "He offered him right away here, and we really appreciate that."

-The Kafentzis' and Andersen go back several years.
-Kyle coached Andersen's son, Keegan, in high school, and his nephews played with Andersen's twin sons, Chasen and Hagen.
+They weren't next-door neighbors, but Kyle coached Andersen's son, Keegan, in high school, and his nephews played football with Andersen's twin sons, Chasen and Hagen.
 But Kyle said Andersen's scholarship offer is more than just a courtesy between friends.
 The Badgers want to start recruiting dual-threats at quarterback, and Austin certainly fits the bill.

 Kafentzis threw for 3,018 yards as a sophomore last season, but also picked up 1,884 yards with his legs.
 He combined for 58 touchdowns through the air and on the ground, and was named Utah's 'Mr. Football' for the second year in a row.
-The younger Kafentzis said he's enjoying his recruitment so far, and enjoyed visiting Andersen at his new home in Camp Randall Stadium.
+But the accolades haven't gone to the younger Kafentzis' head.
+Austin said he's enjoying his recruitment so far, and enjoyed visiting Andersen at his new home in Camp Randall Stadium.

 Kafentzis also said he liked the renovated facilities the Badgers had on display during their spring game, which he and several other recruits got to attend as well.